Dinones/Nintendo-Switch-Pokemon-Shiny-Hunter/Media/Docs/State Machines/Static State Machine.md

 <h3 id="combat-text-box-visible">Combat Text Box Visible</h3>

 <p>Check if the text box is visible by verifying the left and right parts of the text box, as well as other points that are not white <i>(center, top-left, and top-right)</i>.
-This is done to avoid mistakenly detecting the screen as displaying the text box if it is entirely white.</p>
+This is done to avoid mistakenly detecting the screen as displaying the text box if it is entirely white.
+Overworld and combat text boxes have different sizes, which is why there are two separate functions.</p>

 <details>
     <summary>Toggle to see example images</summary>